 Apple Maggot Prevention and Treatment

 The specific types and availability of products for apple maggot control can usually be obtained through your local county extension office.
-Affected trees are sprayed from around mid July to pre-harvest with continual applications (per product instructions or mixed using 3 cups kaolin clay to every 1 gallon of water) every seven to 10 days.
+Affected trees are sprayed from around mid-July to pre-harvest with continual applications, per product instructions or mixed using 3 cups (710 ml.) kaolin clay to every 1 gallon (4 L.) of water every seven to ten days.

 How to Trap the Apple Maggot